Public hospital fees

 How will health services know when TAC has approved treatment and services after the first 90 days following a transport accident?

-There is no change to the TAC approval process for treatments and services or how we communicate the decision.
-When we approve a treatment or service, we will communicate the decision directly to the requestor and the patient.
+There is no change to the TAC approval process for treatments and services or how the TAC communicates the decision.
+When the TAC approves a treatment or service, the decision will continue to be communicated directly to the requestor and the patient.

 Health professionals will still need to seek TAC pre-approval for any treatment and/or services provided after the first 90 days following a patient’s accident.

-We encourage health services to set up an internal process to ensure they have visibility of TAC approvals for treatment and/or services requested by health professionals after the initial 90-day period.
+We encourage health services to set up an internal process to make sure they have visibility of TAC pre-approvals for procedures requested by health professionals after the initial 90-day period, to ensure payment will be made for the approved service.

 How will equipment for TAC patients be funded under the new arrangements?